kennethlawrence/ngbp-slim-sass/README.md

 $ grunt watch
 ```

 The built files are placed in the `build/` directory by default.
-Open the
+Open
-`build/index.html` file in your browser and check it out!
+`http://localhost:8000` in your browser and check it out!
 Because everything is
 compiled, no XHR requests are needed to retrieve templates, so until this needs
 to communicate with your backend there is no need to run it from a web server.